mizztgc/konaste-linux/README.md

 ## DISCLAIMER:

-This script is in no way affiliated with, endorsed, nor supported by KONAMI Amusement.
+This script is in no way affiliated with, endorsed, nor supported by KONAMI Arcade Games.
 All games require a KONAMI ID to play, and most games require a subscription to their respective basic course subscriptions in order to access their full versions.
 This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions. *Play at your own risk.*

 Due to Wine's nature, some games may exhibit severe issues not present on Windows.
 This script ***only*** does the bare minimum to get these games working on Linux.